cloudspannerecosystem/pgadapter/README.md

 ## Introduction
 Spanner-PGAdapter is a simple, MITM, forward, non-transparent proxy, which translates Postgres wire protocol into the Cloud Spanner equivalent.
-By running this proxy locally, any Postgres client (including the SQL command-line client PSQL) should function seamlessly by simply pointing its outbound port to the this proxy's inbound port.
+By running this proxy locally, any Postgres client (including PSQL) should function seamlessly by simply pointing its outbound port to the this proxy's inbound port.

 Additionally to translation, this proxy also concerns itself with authentication and to some extent, connection pooling.
 Translation for the most part is simply